 What type of structure do I need for my simple raised vegetable garden?

-Really any time of material will work for a raised bed.
+Any time of material will work for a raised bed.
 Many people opt to build a simple wooden rectangle or square structure for their space.
 Cedar is a good wood for it’s durability outdoors.
 Living in the desert, however, most wood gets so badly abused by our intense sun that other materials suit us better.

 Using galvanized steel horse troughs is a route I always have thought looked so lovely and I like that they can be moved around (if you remove the dirt from them).
 I’ve also heard wonderful things about Vego Garden Beds and my friend Tasha has loved them.

 Oddly enough, the previous owners of our home had four white vinyl raised beds on our roof when we moved in.
-So bizarre to non desert dwellers but many of our rooftops are flat.
+So bizarre to non desert dwellers, but many of our rooftops are flat.

 Shop the post :